Cash-Economy/BMGF/README.md

 ## What are we doing?

-moneydays is a flexible, social savings application that is personalised not generic, and fun not stressful.
+`moneydays` is a flexible, social savings application that is personalised not generic, and fun not stressful.
 It calculates optimum savings based on variable income; stimulates savings through proven savings lottery models; enacts those transactions; and transforms the economic dialogue into an optimistic one.
-With moneydays, anyone can save!
+With `moneydays`, anyone can save!

 [Our latest product demo video](https://vimeo.com/185554227)